-On 15 January 2016 the Secretary of State announced her decision to approve proposals to change the previously approved route for this stretch of coast in 2 places: Dunball Wharf and St Audries Bay.
-Natural England’s variation report, proposing these changes, is still available to view.
+On 15 January 2016, the Secretary of State approved proposals for 2 changes to the agreed route.
+These were at the Dunball Wharf and St Audries Bay parts of the stretch.
+Natural England’s variation report proposing the changes is still available to view.

 Stage of progress

 If you’re planning a walk on the ECP, check our interactive access maps for details of local access restrictions and coast path diversions which may apply at certain times.

 Coastal access rights normally apply to all land that is coastal margin - including any land seaward of the route - unless it falls into a category of excepted land.

 Use the links below to see details of the Secretary of State’s decision to approve Natural England’s proposals and for guidance on your rights and responsibilities if the ECP passes through your land.